kcarta/programming-workshop/README.md

 3. Follow the onscreen instructions for installation
 4. Move the **Ubuntu_Proficiency_Course_student** folder to a temporary location
 5. Running the **Ubuntu_Proficiency_Course_student.vbox** file after installing VirtualBox should start the VM
+6. Username and Password for the Ubuntu image are in the **Account.txt** file in the drive

 [1]:https://www.virtualbox.org/
 [2]:https://drive.google.com/drive/folders/0B-ED8IXwXPIGR19Ra3ZfT3BFbzA?usp=sharing